Macil/DCPU-16-Assembler/README.md

 Usage
 -----

-On most platforms, the jar file can be run from the command line as
+Java is required to use this assembler.
+On most platforms, the jar file can be run from the command line as follows:

-follows:
+    java -jar DCPU16Assembler.jar

+On Windows, the java executable may not be in your default search path.
+If the above line does not work, then find your Java installation's directory, and customize the following command to fit your system.
+The following command is not permanent and will only affect this current session:

+    set path=%path%;C:\Program Files (x86)\Java\jdk1.6.0_07\bin

+If you got that right, then the following command should work now:

     java -jar DCPU16Assembler.jar